SALAAD: Sparse And Low-Rank Adaptation via ADMM for Large Language Model Inference: Methodology

 Under these assumptions, we introduce a mixing coefficient $\kappa\in\left[0,1\right]$ to split the total budget $C$ between SLR components.
 Specifically, $\kappa C$ parameters are removed from $\{L_i\}_{i=1}^N$ and $\left(1-\kappa\right)C$ from $\{S_i\}_{i=1}^N$.
 The resulting global scaling ratios\footnote{For simplicity, we assume that $\phi_L\leq 1$ and $\phi_S \leq 1$.
 If either bound is violated, the surplus budget is reassigned to the other component.
 Since $C \leq C_L+C_S$, feasibility of this strategy is always guaranteed.} are

 where $C_L$ and $C_S$ denote the total removable parameters in SLR components, respectively.
-These ratios are applied uniformly across blocks.
-For each block, truncation is implemented by sorting singular values and sparse entries by magnitude and removing the smallest fractions $\phi_L$ and $\phi_S$, respectively.
+These ratios are applied uniformly across blocks. \begin{remark}[\rtx{HPA preserves learned heterogeneity}] \begin{rebuttalrevisionblock} The global ratios $\phi_L$ and $\phi_S$ in HPA are applied to the learned low-rank and sparse components, rather than imposing a uniform rank or sparsity level on all blocks.
+Since different blocks develop distinct effective ranks and sparse densities during training, proportional truncation preserves these relative differences while satisfying a global parameter budget.
+Thus, HPA is a greedy deployment-time approximation for continuous budget adaptation without retraining. \end{rebuttalrevisionblock} \end{remark} For each block, truncation is implemented by sorting singular values and sparse entries by magnitude and removing the smallest fractions $\phi_L$ and $\phi_S$, respectively.
 Although greedy, HPA is highly efficient and enables fast post-hoc compression of $\{\widehat{X}_i\}_{i=1}^N$ across a wide range of parameter budgets, without solving the intractable problem in~\eqref{eq:budget_problem}. \txc{Please refer to Appendix~\ref{sec:hpa_visualization} for a visualization of the HPA strategy.}